DAVID-Fk/Sea-cucumber-juveniles/Script.md

 ### R Markdown

-This R Markdown document is made to support the findings of the paper "Sea cucumber juveniles show great potential to diversify shellfish aquaculture in temperate zones" by David et al. (2023).
+This R Markdown document is made to support the findings of the paper "Survival and growth of juvenile sea cucumbers Holothuria forskali in co-culture with shellfish implying low artificial workload for producers in Brittany (France)" by David et al. (2023).

 Preparing the toolbox
 ---------------------